How To Find Good Tenants Fast: The Ultimate Guide

 It’s not enough to simply secure great tenants.
 In order to avoid going through this whole process every year (or even more frequently with costly evictions), there are a few things that you can do to ensure your tenant has a stress-free renting experience and wants to stay in your property for longer.

-The first thing to consider is ensuring you have an efficient method for collecting rent.
+As mentioned above, the first thing to consider is ensuring you have an efficient method for collecting rent.
 With rent collection being the number one reason for evictions in the US, employing a system like Landlord Studio to help reduce missed and late rent payments is a no-brainer.

 Secondly, ensure that maintenance requests are responded to and handled quickly.
 Again these tasks can be tracked and prioritized in Landlord Studio to help you ensure you never let even small tasks slip through the cracks.

-Finally, one of the main reasons tenants choose to move is because of what they deem unfair rent raises.
+Finally, one of the main reasons tenants choose to move is because of what they deem unfair rent increases.
 So, whilst it’s good business sense to raise the rent regularly by small amounts to keep the rent in line with the current market rates, significant raises will often have your tenants checking out.
 The subsequent vacancy could end up costing you more than the rent raise would make you.

 You Might Like